AI-Core/Content-Public/README.md

 ### **Module: 0.
 The Command Line**

+0. What is the command line
+1. Running terminal commands
+2. The in-Portal Terminal
+3. Editing files with nano
+4. Running Python files from the terminal
-1. File Manipulation
+6. File Manipulation
-2. A deeper understanding of the terminal
+7. A deeper understanding of the terminal

+### **Module: 2.
+Python programming**

+10. Calling Python functions
+15. Variable attributes

 ### **Module: 3.
 File types**